 A. No. The Plan does not notify you when you become eligible to receive benefits.
-It is your responsibility to stay up to date with your status under the Plan by reviewing your Annual Benefit Statements and requesting Work History Statements and Estimates from your Area Administrative Office.
-Once you are ready to retire, you must complete and return an application to the Area Administrative Office.
-Click here to find out how to request information from your Area Administrative Office.
+It is your responsibility to stay up to date with your status under the Plan by reviewing your Annual Benefit Statements and requesting Work History Statements and Estimates from your Administrative Office.
+Once you are ready to retire, you must complete and return an application to the Administrative Office.
+Click here to find out how to request information from your Administrative Office.

 Q.What if I cannot provide a copy of my birth certificate as proof of my birth date?

 A. If you cannot provide a copy of your birth certificate, there are other documents that the Pension Trust accepts as proof of your birth date.
 Click here for a list of acceptable documents.

 Q. What’s the difference between covered and non-covered employment?

 A. Covered employment is work that you perform for an employer who is obligated to make contributions to the Pension Trust on your behalf under a pension agreement with a Teamster local union.
 Non-covered employment is work you perform that is not covered under a pension agreement with a Teamster local union.